PHPCSStandards/PHPCSStandards.github.io/wiki/Annotated-Ruleset.md

     Here we are including a specific sniff but also changing the error message of a specific message inside the sniff.
-    Note that the specific code for the message, which is CommentFound in this case, is defined by the sniff developer.
+    Note that the specific code for the message, which is TaskFound in this case, is defined by the sniff developer.
     You can display these codes by using the -s command line argument when checking a file.